LibraryOfCongress/seeing-lost-enclaves/atmosphere/index.md

 We will create these dancing fireflies by using a particle system in Blender.
 We will use our ground plane as the source that will generate tiny orbs of light, that we will animate through a physics system called Boids.
 Particle emitters can also be used to create rain or snow in a scene.

-(If you want to know more about how to create particle systems in Blender, see the notes in the written guide. /
+(If you want to know more about how to create a particle systems like we did in Blender, see the notes in the written guide.

 see [https://docs.blender.org/manual/en/latest/physics/particles/emitter/physics/boids.html](https://docs.blender.org/manual/en/latest/physics/particles/emitter/physics/boids.html), and learn more about Boids at [https://en.wikipedia.org/wiki/Boids](https://en.wikipedia.org/wiki/Boids).)